Williamson joins the Pitt basketball coaching staff after spending the last two seasons at UMass.

 Ashton Gibbs leads Blue team to victory with a game-high 26 points; J.J.
 Moore scores 18 and defends his "Slam Dunk" title.

-A native of Pittsburgh's Northside, Brian Regan is in his seventh season as the University of Pittsburgh's Director of Basketball Operations.
+A native of Pittsburgh's Northside, Brian Regan is in his eighth season as the University of Pittsburgh's Director of Basketball Operations.
 Regan's association with Pitt Basketball goes back more than 30 years when he first attended the "Play Basketball Day Camps," directed by then Pitt coach Tim Grgurich.